 North Central

+Chicago remains the region’s largest city and most active market.
+The Chicago metro area is home to nearly nine million people and hosts seven of the region’s ten largest construction projects.
 City officials are pushing for adaptive reuse, primarily along the LaSalle Street corridor (home to Cumming Group’s Chicago office).
 Additionally, the proposed new Chicago Bears stadium has garnered a lot of attention.
 Although the team has been keeping its specific plans under wraps, it is clear that the project will include a new, larger stadium alongside a commercial and residential district.
 This could add billions to the local economy, and firms across the city are already competing for the anticipated work.
-Farther South, there is a new quantum computing facility going up on land that was once a steel plant.
+On the city’s southern edge, there is a new quantum computing facility going up on land that was once a steel plant that has quickly become the largest project in the region.

 * Other structures include religious buildings, amusement, government communications, and public recreation projects.